TonyFlury/primelib/README.rst

 Primelib : prime number sieve and related functions
 =======================================================

-A resizable sieve of Erathonese and related mathematical methods
+A resizable sieve of Eratosthenes and related mathematical methods

 As a developer I want a reusable prime number library so that I can reduce development time